|Projected Health Care Costs|

 obesity 39 on presenteeism costs.
 Because there is

-no literature on the impact of wellness programs on presenteeism, we
+limited literature on the impact of wellness programs on presenteeism, we

 based our projections on the impact of wellness programs on risk reduction